reedessick/OmegaScan_scheduler/README.md

 # Installation and dependencies

 This module depends on LALSuite (tconvert) and the GraceDb REST client.
 Both should be installed and managed by sysadmins on any LVC cluster.
-To ``install'' this package, simply clone the repo, enter the working directory and source ``./setup.sh''.
+To ''install'' this package, simply clone the repo, enter the working directory and source ''./setup.sh''.
 This is a clunky way to update your path, and explains the first two commands in the example crontab above.

 Users should be careful to build their own config files for both omegaScan_scheduler.py and lvalert_listen.
 However, examples are included in the repo and working versions of this module can be found under the detchar account at